-How do Insurers Determine if a Vehicle is a Total Loss?
+How Insurers Determine if a Vehicle is a Total Loss

-For example, a car that costs $35,000 new might be worth $28,000 after a year.
-In most cases, insurers base insured value on the value of comparable vehicles in your area.
-Depreciation rates can also vary by make and model.
-Some vehicles depreciate faster than others.
+For example, purchasing a car for $35,000 brand new might only be worth around $28,000 after just one year.
+Insurers typically determine the insured value based on comparable vehicles in your area.
+Moreover, depreciation rates can vary depending on the make and model of the car, as some vehicles depreciate faster than others.

 Calculating a Total Loss

 Newer vehicles are less likely to be deemed a total loss because their insured value is higher.
 However, let’s take a closer look at a car that is five years old.
 At this point, many vehicles have experienced depreciation of up to 60%, meaning that a car that initially cost $35,000 may now have an insured value of approximately $14,000.

 While the insured value may be around $14,000, an accident resulting in damages less than that amount could still lead to the vehicle being considered a total loss.
 It is not uncommon for body shops to discover additional damage when they disassemble the car to replace damaged parts.
 Insurers often establish a cutoff percentage to determine whether a vehicle is a total loss.
 For instance, if your vehicle’s current value is $14,000 and the damages amount to $11,000, and your insurer has set a cutoff of 70%, then your car would be considered a total loss.
 Please be advised this is an example, and I am not suggesting this is the actual percentages used by adjusters*.

 Understanding a Total Loss and the Claims Process